 Have you been looking for a new composite door?
 We know how hard it is to set each brand apart from one another.
 We want to help you decide the right composite door for your home.

 The term ‘composite door’ is well heard of within the industry, however, do we really know what a composite door really means?
 No two composite doors are the same across the industry, with different colours, finishings and cores.
 So, we have created a comparison between Solidor, Endurance and other top composite door brands to help you find the perfect door for your needs.

+What is a composite door?
 A composite door is made up from a variety of materials, which can include uPVC, wood, insulating foam and glass reinforced plastic.
 When combing these materials together effectively, a strong and highly secure composite door is created.
-However, the wrong combination of material, or low quality materials will create an inferior door.
+However, the wrong combination of material or low quality materials will create an inferior door.
 Composite doors vary across the industry, and no two composite doors are the same.

 The Endurance composite door has a solid timber core that is made up of 17 crossed layers of laminated veneer lumber, making it the strongest and most durable composite door on the market.
 A unique moisture barrier strip is also enclosed in the bottom of the door, stopping water ingress that can lead other composite doors to swell or warp.
 Finally, the tough skin that is used to give an Endurance door it’s authentic timber-like appearance has been specifically designed to reflect up to 95% of the heat from the sun.
 So the coloured skin of an Endurance door won’t fade or crack no matter how hot the British summertime gets.